echeran/smile-of-murugan/webbook/chapter02.md

 group or groups of society.
 The whole gamut of basic human experience is contained in what has been best in Tamil writing.
-In this sense, it is very different from all strata of Sanskritic literature from the Vedic literature which is the literature of a sacerdotal class, from the great epics which are the literature of the ruling barons, from the classical literature which is *par excellence* the literature of the "man about town", of the *nāgarika*; it is also
+In this sense, it is very different from all strata of Sanskritic literature—from the Vedic literature which is the literature of a sacerdotal class, from the great epics which are the literature of the ruling barons, from the classical literature which is *par excellence* the literature of the "man about town", of the *nāgarika*; it is also